 How Can Physiotherapy Help With PoTS?

 PoTS often needs to be managed by a multidisciplinary team (with a specialism or good experience in managing the condition).
 Ideally a cardiologist with an a specialism or special interest in PoTS, a specialist physiotherapist, an occupational therapist when needed, a psychologist when needed, and a dietician may be needed with dietary adjustments especially if there is MCAS.
-Psychological therapy can help in a number of ways, including with managing the distress of living with PoTS and some treatments, like EMDR, can help to calm down the ANS.
+Psychological therapy can help in a number of ways, including with managing the distress of living with PoTS and some treatments, like EMDR, can help to regulate the ANS.
 Other specialists may need to be involved, for example a sleep specialist.

 A specialist physiotherapist can help to reduce symptoms and improve function, this needs to be alongside other factors like medication (when needed), hydration, increased salt (when not contraindicated), diet, compression stockings/garments, stress management & pacing of activities.
 Some of the ways in which a physio can help are mentioned below.